seakhtar/nsf-sbir/pages/topics/mi.md

 ### MI6.
 Other Materials
 New innovations in materials that do not fit into any of the above five materials topics but that nevertheless meet the intellectual merit and broader/commercial impact criteria of the NSF SBIR/STTR program.

-### MI7.
-Instrumentation for Characterization and Imaging
-New innovations in instrumentation whose primary purpose is measurement, characterization, or imaging.
-Includes (but is not limited to) optical and electron microscopy, scanning probe methods, magnetic imaging (NMR, MRI, etc.), spectroscopic and chemical methods, and other scientific instrumentation.

-### MI8.
-Instrumentation for Detection, Actuation, Control, and Manipulation
-New innovations in instrumentation whose primary function is detection, control, or manipulation.
-Includes (but is not limited to) new instruments for use in industrial processes, manufacturing, research, engineering, military, and/or consumer applications.

-### MI9.
-Other Instrumentation
-New innovations in instrumentation that do not fit into either of the above two instrumentation topics but that nevertheless meet the intellectual merit and broader/commercial impact criteria of the NSF SBIR/STTR program.
-Refer to the BT topic for bioinstrumentation.